anujag24/hospital-readmission-risk-prediction/README.md

 *	[Amazon SageMaker](https://aws.amazon.com/sagemaker/) to provision Jupyter notebook which will be used to train the required machine learning model, model hyper parameter tuning, create SageMaker model artifacts and deploy real time prediction inference pipeline.
 *	[AWS Key Management Service (KMS)](https://aws.amazon.com/kms/) to protect the data at rest and control data access by different AWS services.

-Since you will need HIPPA compliance for Healthcare data, the architecture in based on [AWS HIPPA eligible services](https://aws.amazon.com/compliance/hipaa-eligible-services-reference/).
+Since you will need HIPPA compliance for Healthcare data, the architecture in based on [HIPPA eligible services](https://aws.amazon.com/compliance/hipaa-eligible-services-reference/).
 You can create all the resources required for this solution using CloudFormation template.

 #### Pre-requisites
 - [Create AWS Account](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/)